BattleFishManMc/paper-troubleshoot/README.md

 the filter will still be in cooldown so even if its the right item type, it'll flow right over it.

-A solution to this could be to alter your water stream to build up items, maybe with a trapdoor and hopper clock, and then release all items at the same tick to flow over the hoppers together.
+A solution to this could be to alter your water stream to build up items, maybe with a trapdoor and hopper clock, and then release all items at the same time to flow over the hoppers together.

 If you're too lazy to make this modification to your water stream, you can configure Paper to not cooldown the hopper all the time.